 Glendale Motorcycle Accident Attorneys

 Every year, thousands of motorcyclists are injured or killed on California roads.
-Often, automobile drivers claim that they didn’t see a motorcycle before colliding with it, but this is no excuse for careless or reckless driving behaviors.
+Often, automobile drivers claim that they did not see a motorcycle before colliding with it, but this is no excuse for careless or reckless driving behaviors.
 If you were injured in a motorcycle accident and you believe another driver or party was at fault, you may be able to recover financial compensation for your medical bills, lost wages, pain and suffering, and other damages.

 The Glendale motorcycle accident attorneys at Aghabegian & Associates, PC are committed to protecting your rights, including your right to justice and a fair recovery.
 With over 40 years of combined experience, we have successfully secured $125 million on behalf of our clients; our team is ready to fight for you.

 Contact us online or by phone at (818) 507-4311 today for a free, confidential consultation.

 The average weight of a motorcycle is an estimated 400-lbs.
 In contrast, the everyday passenger vehicle weighs roughly 2,800-lbs, meaning a collision between these two vehicles will surely end in disaster for a motorcyclist.
 That is why riders often go through rigorous training and have to wear additional protective gear to avoid painful injuries, but there is only so much they can do to protect against negligent drivers.
 With enough speed and force, a passenger car can cause catastrophic damage to a motorcyclist, including:

 - Traumatic brain injuries: Wearing a helmet can significantly decrease the risk of brain damage, but there is still the possibility of suffering a concussion, brain bleed, or other forms of trauma after being hit by a car.